'Day to remember' as record-setting Rafa returns in style

 Italian number one Fabio Fognini then won a bad-tempered 3hr 30min rubber against world number 80 Jeremy Chardy 6-7 (6/8), 6-2, 6-2, 6-3 to make the tie 1-1.

-Fognini, who spent over 11 hours on court in the 3-1 victory over Japan in the first round, was furious after Chardy had brushed his shoulder against him during a changeover early in the third set before the referee appeared to calm tempers.
+Fognini, who spent over 11 hours on court in the victory over Japan in the first round, was furious after Chardy had brushed his shoulder against him during a changeover early in the third set.

+"I didn't even know if I really touched him on the shoulder.
+He made this a huge thing, like in football sometimes where the guy you don't touch still collapses," said Chardy.

 Chardy, a surprise selection ahead of Adrian Mannarino, the world 25, suffered his first Davis Cup defeat in six matches.